concur/developer.concur.com/api-reference-deprecated/version-one/Travel/profile-resource.markdown

 ####  Authorization header
 <samp>Authorization: OAuth {access_token}</samp>

-Where access_token is the OAuth 2.0 access token of the user whose travel profile information you want to retrieve.
+Where *access_token* is the OAuth 2.0 access token of the user whose travel profile information you want to retrieve.
+If you want to access company-wide travel profile information, the user account associated with the OAuth 2.0 access token must have a Concur account with one of these roles: Web Services Administrator for Professional or Can Administer for Standard.

 ###  Data model